patrcoff/patrcoff/README.md

 This goes for all my other projects from the past too, though I am leaving them up for transparency and posterity.
 I have also been mostly commiting code to official repositories inside my company and client's private repositories from my professional account(s), hence the limited activity on this account, which is a personal one.
 Hopefully at some point in the future I will have more time to dedicate to my personal portfolio and produce some hopefully interesting projects.

+<h2>Update Summer 2024</h2>
+My second daughter has now been born and although some further recovery is needed, my wife is doing well.
+The '_good_' thing about hyperemesis is that once the baby is born, the sickenss goes away within a few hours as it is believed to be a hormonal reaction to the pregnancy.
+So thankfully that chapter is behind us, now just the small matter of chronic lack of sleep!

+Hopefully there is light at the end of the tunnel though.
+Our daughter is nearly 3 months old now and is gradually getting better (she has some as-of-yet undiagnosed digestive issues causing her discomfort after feeding which keeps her awake during the night) and eventually we should all be back in a decent routine.
+I am hoping to be a little more active on this account thoughout the second half of this year and should be well under way with personal projects and writing.
+I have learnt a lot in the last year with my recent career pivot and am excited to show it off and share my knowledge here and in other places; as and when I get the time to do so.

 <!---
 patrcoff/patrcoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.